 Aromatherapy, exercise, hypnosis, massage, meditation, tai chi, yoga

-Which Alternative Cancer Treatments are Worth Trying?
+Which Complementary Therapies are Worth Trying?

 During acupuncture treatment, a practitioner inserts tiny needles into your skin at precise points.
 Studies show acupuncture may be helpful in relieving nausea caused by chemotherapy.
 Acupuncture may also help relieve certain types of pain in people with cancer.